Favourited 193 times

 I need help building the permaculture garden and caring for the chooks, geese and other animals.
 It would be fantastic if you have permaculture experience but not essential.
 General building experience would also be great, but not essential.
 A willingness to learn and to live a low impact life is really all you need.
 My project is more than just a hobby, I am building a way of life.
 I will run my suburban permaculture farm as a demonstration site and education centre, teaching people how to live a low impact life with what they already have - so you'll get the chance to really help contribute to something big!

-I work a few days a week to bring in enough money to feed the animals and pay the mortgage but I'm working on the farm on the other days.
+I work a few days a week to bring in enough money to feed the animals and pay the mortgage but I'm working on the farm on the other days (COVID-19 NOTE - I am currently away from home more regularly as my work is considered essential at this time).
 Ideally, there would be a few longer days when the weather allows (5 or 6 hours with breaks during the hottest parts of the day).
-There's always the daily chores which take about than an hour in the morning and half an hour in the evening each day during the week (feeding chickens and goats, collecting eggs, watering the plants).
+There's always the daily chores which take about than an hour in the morning and half an hour in the evening each day during the week (feeding chickens and goats, walking the goats, collecting eggs, watering the plants).
 Cleaning up after yourself is not included in the 25 hours; that’s just being a decent human.
-You're welcome to take days off, just let me know in advance so I can plan.
+You're welcome to take 2-3 days off per week, just let me know in advance so I can plan.